semrush/intergalactic/website/docs/components/textarea/textarea-a11y.md

 - Use labels for every input and make the `for=""` and `id=""` values match.
 IDs must be unique on each page, only one label can be associated to each unique form element.
 Make required fields obvious by using an indicator — border color change, asterisk, description text, etc.
 - Fields with error validation should have `aria-describedby` to insure that the associated field level error message is read by assistive technology.
 If the error message has an `id="my-error-message"`, then the input should have `aria-describedby="my-error-message"`.

-Find live examples in [A11y style guide](https://a11y-style-guide.com/style-guide/section-forms.html#kssref-forms-text-fields).
+Find live examples in the [A11y style guide](https://a11y-style-guide.com/style-guide/section-forms.html#kssref-forms-text-fields).

 @## Resources